 This article may contain compensated links.
 See our full disclosure here

 Florence is one of the most popular cities to visit in Europe.
-And while there is a broad range of accommodation choices, travelers often need to make compromises when it comes to budget, location and style of lodging.
-After many stays in the city we look at the most popular central neighborhoods in the city and tell you why they are are great place to stay.
+And while there is a broad range of accommodation choices, travelers often need to make compromises when it comes to budget, location, and style of lodging.
+After many stays in the city, we look at the most popular central neighborhoods in the city and tell you why they are great places to stay.

 Different areas of the city will suit you depending on your travel style and itinerary.
 For example, you may want to stay close to the station if you are planning to do a lot of day trips to Tuscany and beyond.
 However, be aware that this area may not have the romantic atmosphere you may be seeking.
 This area is also popular with travelers on a budget but there are other central neighborhoods where you can find charming accommodation and a local vibe that you might like to consider.